JAMSUPREME/ruby-brownbag-base/README.md

   - Will be our first brown bag material and a look at a real mess of an API
   - Could be repurposed if you wanted to be lazy and not deal with docker stuff

+TODO: Explain how tests are only as good as the code they test.
+Messy code = messy tests.

 # How to add another app

 It should only require a few steps: